 Manchego cheese, also known as queso Manchego, is a cheese that originates in La Mancha, Spain.
 This Spanish cheese is a semi-soft variety from pasteurized sheep’s milk.
-Manchego is under the Protected Designation of Origin (PDO) regulations, meaning it must be made in La Mancha using Mancha sheep’s milk.
+Manchego is under the Protected Designation of Origin (PDO) regulations.
+That means it must be made in La Mancha using Mancha sheep’s milk.

-While most versions of this nutty, aromatic cheese come from pasteurized milk, it’s not uncommon for farm-made varieties to be created from unpasteurized milk.
-The appearance of Manchego is distinct due to the crosshatching on the exterior left by woven grass molds.
+Most versions of this nutty, aromatic cheese come from pasteurized milk.
+Yet, farm-made varieties are not uncommonly to be made from unpasteurized milk.
+The appearance of Manchego is distinct.
+This is due to the crosshatching on the exterior left by woven grass molds.
 The exterior of this sheep’s milk cheese shouldn’t be consumed, and it’s best left cut off.

 There are many types of Manchego cheese; what differentiates each is the flavor and how long they are aged.
 The available varieties include Fresco, Semi Curado, Curado, and Viejo.

-Monterey jack cheese is not from sheep’s milk; but instead, it is a cow’s milk cheese.
+Monterey jack cheese is not from sheep’s milk; it is cow’s milk cheese.
 This semi-firm cheese originates in Mexico and America.
 Monterey makes a good substitute for Manchego due to its buttery taste and subtle flavor, along with its similar light-yellow color.

 This cheese is a tasty alternative to Manchego and offers a similar mild, buttery taste.
-It is versatile in its uses, and you can use it for any dish the calls for Manchego.
+It is versatile in its uses, and you can use it for any dish that calls for Manchego.

-While it does have a similar flavor profile, this swap also provides a slight tanginess which creates a subtle flavor difference.
+While it does have a similar flavor profile, this swap also provides a slight tanginess.
+This will create a subtle flavor difference.

 Use a 1:1 ratio to replace Manchego with Monterey.

 Pecorino Romano is a hard Italian cheese with a crumbly texture and salty taste.
-While this cheese’s flavor is much different from Manchego’s, it’s an excellent cheese to cut for a cheese platter or melt over a pasta dish.
+This cheese’s flavor is much different from Manchego’s.
+Yet, it’s an excellent cheese to cut for a cheese platter or melt over a pasta dish.
+You can also use it melted or sliced for a cheeseboard.

-When using pecorino, you can expect a smokey, sharp flavor.
+When using Pecorino, you can expect a smokey, sharp flavor.
 Its complex taste makes it a great cheese to pair with bread or crackers.
-This cheese works well for melting also, making it an excellent replacement for many dishes.
+This cheese works well for melting, too.
+This makes it an excellent replacement for many dishes.

-Use pecorino Romano as a replacement for Viejo Manchego cheese because of the similar texture.
+Use Pecorino Romano as a replacement for Viejo Manchego cheese for its texture.

 This cheese is delicious and offers a complex flavor that amps up any recipe.
-You can use it melted or slice it for a cheeseboard.
 The consistency is similar to that of aged Manchego cheese.

-Pecorino and Manchego have very different tastes, so that the flavor difference will be noticeable in recipes.
-It’s also very salty, which may turn off some people both in uncooked form and baked dishes.
+Pecorino and Manchego have very different tastes.
+So, the flavor difference will be noticeable in recipes.
+It’s also very salty in uncooked and baked dishes, which may turn off some people.

 Start with ¾ the required amount of pecorino if cooking with it, then add more if needed.
 Consider leaving additional sources of salt out of recipes to avoid an overly salty dish.

-This swap is easily found in local grocery stores and provides an excellent melty consistency when heated.
-You can use serve it sliced or use it in cooked dishes.
+This swap is easily found in local grocery stores.
+It provides an excellent melty consistency when heated.

-Muenster has a much different flavor from Manchego, leaving a noticeable taste difference in dishes.
-Its consistency is also very different.
+Muenster has a much different flavor from Manchego.
+This leaves a noticeable taste difference in dishes.

 Use a 1:1 ratio to replace Manchego with Muenster cheese.

 Use Asiago for Italian recipes like tomato-based sauces, and cheese plates.
 You can also add it as a garnish to soups.

-Asiago is a versatile cheese with many uses, not just Italian recipes.
-It provides a full-flavored milky taste to dishes.
-This cheese is an excellent budget-friendly replacement for Manchego, as it’s much cheaper to purchase.
+Asiago is a versatile cheese with many uses, not just in Italian recipes.
+It provides a full-flavored milky taste without breaking the bank.

-This cheese has a much different flavor than Manchego creating a noticeable difference in taste.
+This cheese has a much different flavor than Manchego.
+Using this creates a noticeable difference in taste.

 Start with ¾ the amount required for cooked recipes, then adjust as needed.

 Zamorano cheese is the best substitute for manchego cheese, even if it is crumbly.
-It’s a Spanish cheese made from sheep’s milk in Zamora.
-While there are differences in texture (Zamorano is crumbly), the flavor is close to Manchego.
+It’s a Spanish cheese made from sheep’s milk in Zamora with a flavor close to Manchego.

 This cheese option melts well, and you can eat them sliced.
 Use Zamorano cheese in place of Manchego in any recipe.
-Remember that this cheese is much saltier, so you will want to use a smaller quantity and adjust any other salt in the recipe to avoid an overly salty taste.
+Remember that this cheese is much saltier.
+You will want to use a smaller quantity and adjust any other salt in the recipe to avoid an overly salty taste.

 Zamorano cheese has a similar taste and appearance to Manchego.
 It is versatile, and you can include it in all recipes that call for Manchego.

-When Zamorano cheese is sliced, it does offer a different consistency than Manchego.
+A sliced Zamorano cheese offers a different consistency than Manchego.